Relativistic location algorithm in curved spacetime

-All test calculations were performed with double floating point precision ($\mathtt{Float64}$) to reduce execution time, though $\mathtt{squirrel.jl}$ is written to accommodate extended precision calculations ($\mathtt{DoubleFloats}$ \cite{DoubleFloats2018}, for instance).
-For the generation of test cases, the tolerance (both relative and absolute) for the ODE solvers is chosen to be $10^{-14}$, and a high order integrator is employed, in particular the 9th order $\mathtt{AutoVern9}$ in $\mathtt{OrdinaryDiffEq.jl}$ (as opposed to the the 7th order $\mathtt{AutoVern7}$ integrator used in the locator functions in the $\mathtt{squirrel.jl}$ code).
+All test calculations were performed with double floating point precision (\textsc{Float64}) to reduce execution time, though \textsc{squirrel.jl} is written to accommodate extended precision calculations (\textsc{DoubleFloats} \cite{DoubleFloats2018}, for instance).
+For the generation of test cases, the tolerance (both relative and absolute) for the ODE solvers is chosen to be $10^{-14}$, and a high order integrator is employed, in particular the 9th order \textsc{AutoVern9} in \textsc{OrdinaryDiffEq.jl} (as opposed to the the 7th order \textsc{AutoVern7} integrator used in the locator functions in the \textsc{squirrel.jl} code).
 A basic validation test was performed for the generation of test cases, where the outputs have been compared for different tolerances; in all cases, relative differences were on the order of machine precision.
 For the location code, the (user specified) tolerances are chosen to be $10^{-10}$ to reduce execution time.